First Aid

 (xii) a kidney basin made of stainless steel or polypropylene, and

-(xiii) a large Type 3 Intermediate First Aid Kit, that meets the requirements specified in subsection 9.11(4).
+(xiii) a large Type 3: Intermediate First Aid Kit, that meets the requirements set out in the CSA Standard specified in subsection 9.11(3).